 Acupressure offers more of a physical kind of therapy.
 Whilst going for a massage is almost guaranteed to relieve stress, it can also come with quite the price tag.
 Acupressure provides a range of self-massage techniques designed to relieve tension and stress, showing users how to correctly apply pressure to specific areas on the body, allowing stress-relieving massages to take place in the comfort of your own home whenever you have the time.

 Talkspace is an alternative to going for therapy.
 Whilst it comes with a weekly cost, it matches you with a licensed therapist who will provide you with text-based therapy, which is perfect for those too busy to go out to therapy and those who want to opt for something more convenient and subtle.

-Sanvello, former Pacifica is an app based on cognitive behavioural therapy, that focuses on helping its users deal with mental health difficulties including stress, anxiety and depression.
-Users can take part in guided relaxation exercises and can track their mood and thought over time with the goal of identifying triggers of negative thought patterns.
+Sanvello, former Pacifica is an app based on cognitive behavioral therapy, that focuses on helping its users deal with mental health difficulties including stress, anxiety and depression.
+Users can take part in guided relaxation exercises and can track their mood and thoughts over time with the goal of identifying triggers of negative thought patterns.

-These are our favourite apps for wellbeing, which one is yours?
+These are our favorite apps for wellbeing, which one is yours?
 Let us know in the comment section below!